CK-codemax/3-nodes-cluster-infrastructure/README.md

 # 3-Node Kubernetes Infrastructure Setup on AWS

-This Terraform configuration creates a simple 3-node infrastructure on AWS for setting up a Kubernetes cluster with kubeadm, perfect for learning the internals of kubernetes.
+This setup creates a 3 node kubernetes cluster using kubeadm on AWS.
+The process is fully automated using Terraform for provisioning Infrastructure and ansible for automating kubernetes setup.

 ## ✅ Cluster Status - WORKING!